shyamraut/Hydrogen-assisted-cracking-python-code/README.md

-# Hydrogen-Assisted Cracking (HAC) Analysis Framework
+# Hydrogen-Assisted Cracking (HAC) Analysis project

 ## Introduction
-This project focuses on the development of a Python framework for analyzing Hydrogen-Assisted Cracking (HAC).
-The framework aims to provide researchers and engineers with an efficient tool for simulating and studying the effects of hydrogen on material cracking behavior.
+This project focuses on the development of a Python project for analyzing Hydrogen-Assisted Cracking (HAC).
+The project aims to provide researchers and engineers with an efficient tool for simulating and studying the effects of hydrogen on material cracking behavior.
 The analysis focuses on both tensile and shear loading conditions to evaluate reaction forces and displacements under varying hydrogen concentrations.

 ![hydrogen_embrittlement2](https://github.com/user-attachments/assets/e0ba7801-04b4-469c-aefe-679b09928169)